 Leon Battista Alberti

-claimed was unbreakable.
-This was the start of a long tradition of cipher makers claiming the invincibility of their inventions, only to
+Vigenère was born.
+This was the beginning of a long tradition of cipher devices being credited to the wrong inventor.

 Alberti cipher disk